Teofilo (horse): Stud career

 Teofilo stands as a stallion for the Darley Stud.
-He is based at the Kildangan Stud, County Kildare for the first part of the year, and has been "shuttled" to the Kelvinside Stud, NSW for the Southern Hemispehere breeding season.
+He is based at the Kildangan Stud, County Kildare for the first part of the year, and has been "shuttled" to the Kelvinside Stud, NSW for the Southern Hemisphere breeding season.

 His first offspring appeared on the racecourse in 2011, and include the Tyros Stakes winning filly Remember Alexander.
 In October Teofilo had his first Group One winner when Parish Hall emulated his sire by winning the Dewhurst Stakes for Jim Bolger.
 Other Group race winners in Teofilo's first two crops include Light Heavy (Derrinstown Stud Derby Trial), Havana Gold (Somerville Tattersall Stakes) and Loch Garman (Critérium International).
 On 29 June Teofilo had his most important success as a stallion when Trading Leather won the Irish Derby.
 On the following day Havana Gold won the Prix Jean Prat.
 In September 2013, Teofilo's first-crop daughter Voleuse de Coeurs won the Irish St. Leger.

 Subsequent major winners for the stallion have included three time Group 1 winner Happy Clapper (Epsom Handicap, Canterbury Stakes, Doncaster Handicap), Pleascach, Arod (Summer Mile Stakes), Royal Empire (Geoffrey Freer Stakes), Special Fighter (Al Maktoum Challenge, Round 3), Humidor (Australian Cup, Memsie Stakes), Cross Counter, Twilight Payment (Melbourne Cup) and Exultant (Hong Kong Vase).